Learning safety in model-based Reinforcement Learning using MPC and Gaussian Processes: Background

 In essence, the matter of the estimation of set $\mathcal{S}_\mathcal{D}$ in order to impose safety coincides with estimating whether a given state-action trajectory, produced by an MPC controller parametrized in $\theta$, will satisfy constraints $h(x_t, u_t) \le 0, \ t=1,\dots,T$, with $u_t = \pi_\theta(x_t)$.
 However, while on the one hand the relationship $h(x, u)$ is given by the task, on the other hand we cannot predict beforehand whether $\pi_\theta(x)$ will yield safe control actions and hence safe trajectories.
 Therefore, we introduce the following safety constraint function $z : \mathbb{R}^{n_\theta} \rightarrow \mathbb{R}^{n_\text{c}}$

 that directly maps parametrizations to positive values, in case $\theta$ resulted in trajectories with violations, or to negative values, in case of safe trajectories.
 Analytically, this function is unknown to us, but each time a state-action trajectory for the given task is computed, it can be evaluated for the current $\theta$.
 Therefore, by leveraging past observed data, an approximation of \eqref{eq:background:max_safety_constraints} can be learned and used to predict safety at any previously unobserved query point $\theta^\ast$.
-Thus, we could use this surrogate model of $z(\theta)$ to constrain learning only to those parameters that are estimated to be safe. \begin{rem} In \eqref{eq:background:max_safety_constraints}, the maximum over the time horizon $T$ is taken in order to reduce violations along a trajectory to a point-wise maximum violation, but this does not invalidate \eqref{eq:background:probab_safe_safe} since $z(\theta) \le 0 \Leftrightarrow h\bigl(x_t, \pi_\theta(x_t)\bigr) \le 0, \ t=1,\dots,T$.
-Likewise, functions other than $\max$ could be crafted to quantify safety of a trajectory while still encoding \eqref{eq:background:probab_safe_safe}. \end{rem} \begin{assumption} Here, we assume the trajectory to be dependent only on $\theta$, and, consequently, that $z(\theta)$ wholly captures safety (i.e., no other factor has an impact).
-In general, this is not the case as also the initial and final conditions of the task, as well as the initialization of the optimization solver in case of nonlinear MPC, will affect constraint satisfaction.
+Thus, we could use this surrogate model of $z(\theta)$ to constrain learning only to those parameters that are estimated to be safe. \begin{assumption} We assume the trajectory to be dependent only on $\theta$, and, consequently, that $z(\theta)$ wholly captures safety (i.e., no other factor has an impact). \end{assumption} \begin{rem} In general, this is not the case as also the initial and final conditions of the task, as well as the initialization of the optimization solver in case of nonlinear MPC, will affect constraint satisfaction.
 To mitigate these dependencies, we assume the episodic task to be repetitive, e.g., to have the same initial and final conditions, and the MPC problem to be convex.
-Analogously, we could also assume these factors to be readily included into the MPC parametrization $\theta$ so that, in principle, all parameters affecting safety may be included in $z(\theta)$ and made learnable. \end{assumption}
+Analogously, we could also assume these factors to be readily included into the MPC parametrization $\theta$ so that, in principle, all parameters affecting safety may be included in $z(\theta)$ and made learnable. \end{rem} \begin{rem} In \eqref{eq:background:max_safety_constraints}, the maximum over the time horizon $T$ is taken in order to reduce violations along a trajectory to a point-wise maximum violation, but this does not invalidate \eqref{eq:background:probab_safe_safe} since $z(\theta) \le 0 \Leftrightarrow h\bigl(x_t, \pi_\theta(x_t)\bigr) \le 0, \ t=1,\dots,T$.
+Likewise, functions other than $\max$ could be crafted to quantify safety of a trajectory while still encoding \eqref{eq:background:probab_safe_safe}. \end{rem}